 Infrared light is normally filtered out by modern cameras.
 It is not visible to the naked eye and so it is deemed of little use to the camera’s processor.
 If you want to take a photograph in the infrared spectrum you have to filter out all the other light so that only the infrared gets through.
 In the spectrum, Infrared light starts at a wavelength around 700nm and goes up to 1mm.

 How Infrared Photography is Done

-Iinfared Photography can be done in two ways, by using a filter or by converting the camera to infrared by removing the existing filters and replacing with an infrared filter.
+Infrared Photography can be done in two ways, by using a filter or by converting the camera to infrared by removing the existing filter and replacing them with an infrared filter.
 The advantage of using a detachable filter is that you can use the camera for ordinary photography as well.
-Converting the camera is a one way trip.
+Converting the camera is a one-way trip.
 The disadvantage of using a detachable filter is that because the light is passing through both the detachable filter and the internal filters built into the camera, you need a substantially longer exposure.
-With a converted camera you can use it as normal.
+With a converted camera, you can use it as normal.

 Most people agree that the best detachable filter is the Hoya R72 Infrared Filter.
 It blocks visible light up to 720nm and costs around £130 at this time.